Unidata/science-gateway/vms/jupyter/readme.md

 <a id="h:CF2006B5"></a>

-# Creating a Jupyter VM on Jetstream
+# Creating a JupyterHub VM on Jetstream

 <a id="h:CD4EE10C"></a>

-## Create a Jupyter VM on Jetstream
+## Create a JupyterHub VM on Jetstream

 Create an `m1.xlarge` VM with the [Jetstream OpenStack API](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md).
 [Create and attach](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md#h:9BEEAB97) a 1TB `/notebooks` and `/scratch` volumes to that VM.
 Work with Unidata system administrator staff to have this VM's IP address resolve to `jupyter-jetstream.unidata.ucar.edu`.